What to Eat Before Hot Yoga? What to Eat After Hot Yoga?

 Whole Grains

-What Not to Eat Before Hot Yoga Class
+What To Avoid Before Hot Yoga Class

 • Anything that contains alcohol.

-• High fiber foods- these will likely make you feel bloated.
+• High-fiber foods- these will likely make you feel bloated.

 • Anything that contains too much sugar such as milk tea, soda and else.